-Activity Evidence that supports this approach Challenge number(s) addressed Financial support with uniform.
-There has been no uniform support requests.
+Activity Evidence that supports this approach Challenge number(s) addressed There have been no uniform support requests.
+We have free preloved uniform available.
 Financial support is offered where needed to families where financial support is required to help with uniform.
 This allows the child to feel a sense of belonging and have an appearance that fits in and meets uniform standards within school.
 To provide equal access to opportunities.
+Many families continue to take advantage of second-hand uniform sales throughout the year.
 Financial support with trips and residential school journeys.
 This area has currently the main area for financial support for parents.
-Most children on the PP register have received financial support for Trips and Residentials in the last year.
+Some children on the PP register have received financial support for Trips and Residentials in the last year.
 Financial support is offered on a case by case basis.
 Day trips are usually 100% paid for.
 Upper KS2 residential trips are usually 50% paid for except for exceptional circumstances.
 Financial support with extracurricular activities.
-There have not been any requests for financial support in this area.
+These are free for all disadvantaged children.
 Children receiving Pupil Premium have access to music lessons and extra-curricular activities which are paid for from PP budget.
 Provide emotional/wellbeing support to services children.
 GKSC has a low number of service children.
 During periods of parental deployment staff will support the child/children by undertaking a scrap book/diary of events and day to day life at school.
 This will be one session per week with a member of staff.
-If additional support is identified during these sessions then the addressed. will be -- ---------
+If additional support is identified during these sessions then this will be addressed.
+Social skills and friendships and development - Good Samaritan Marc Rowland highlights the importance of relationships underpinning everything in Addressing Educational Disadvantage In Schools And Colleges The Essex Way.
+By implementing and reviewing a targeted number of focussed strategies to build a strong school community based on positive relationships, we at GKCS aim to enable all pupils, with particular focus on disadvantaged pupils, to flourish within an environment where all pupils are valued.
+2 The school has implemented the Bible story of the Good Samaritan to promote a culture of ensuring all pupils are valued and treated with respect and love.
+The use of certificates to acknowledge those pupils who have shown kindness and support for their peers has been successful and is building a culture whereby pupils are supportive of each other, especially at break times and other social times.